 The five categories of a gold miner's ore body

-Whether in production, or on a path toward it, a mining company needs to determine via expensive drilling, magnetic testing, laboratory sampling and computer modeling programs, how much gold-bearing ore they have, and how likely what they possess - or think they hold - can be produced at a profit.
-The most well-known of formal reporting methods is the Canadian resource classification reporting methodology called the (National Instrument) NI 43- 101 Report.
+Whether in production, or on a path toward it, a mining company needs to determine via expensive drilling, magnetic testing, laboratory sampling, and computer modeling programs, how much gold-bearing ore they have, and how likely what they possess - or think they hold - can be produced at a profit.
+The most well-known formal reporting method is the Canadian resource classification reporting methodology called the (National Instrument) NI 43- 101 Report.